gdoct/IPTVScheduler/README.md

 docker run --name ipvcr -p 5000:5000 -d -v /path/to/media:/media -v /path/to/data:/data ghcr.io/gdoct/ipvcr:latest
 ```

-At the first run, make sure to configure the m3u file.
+## First run
+1. Log on with the default username **admin** and password **ipvcr**
+2. Proceed to the settings page (cogwheel in the upper right corner)
+3. Upload a m3u file
+4. Change the admin password

 ## Development